Predictably Irrational

 Predictably Irrational: The Hidden Forces That Shape Our Decisions is a 2008 book by Dan Ariely, in which he challenges readers' assumptions about making decisions based on rational thought.
 Ariely explains, "My goal, by the end of this book, is to help you fundamentally rethink what makes you and the people around you tick.
 I hope to lead you there by presenting a wide range of scientific experiments, findings, and anecdotes that are in many cases quite amusing.
 Once you see how systematic certain mistakes are—how we repeat them again and again—I think you will begin to learn how to avoid some of them".

-The book has been republished in a "revised & expanded edition".
+The book has been republished in a "revised & expanded edition", and has been adapted as the 2023 television series The Irrational.

 Chapter summary

 Ariely discusses many modes of thinking and situations that may skew the traditional rational choice theory.
 There are 15 chapters in total, and the following outline the main points.